 It is not too rare for many of us to have thought about what went into a paper before it reached the final stage that we see “in print”.
 The idea of this workshop is to give doctoral students an experience of being exposed to different methods, the challenges in working with them, but also providing a glimpse of the nuances in the ramp-to-store, ideation-to-acceptance process of shaping a paper.

 Each speaker will talk about one of their published papers which has used a particular research method.
 The paper will be shared a priori with the workshop participants.
 During the webinar, the speaker will very briefly introduce the paper, but spend more time talking about their journey doing that study, writing the paper, handling the SEs, AEs and reviewers and then getting it published.

-The methods that we plan to cover in this workshop include Grounded Theory, Ethnography, Field Experiments, Qualitative Comparative Analysis, Agent-based Simulation, System Dynamics, Survey Research, Econometric modelling, Structural Equation Modelling/PLS, Theory Building and Mixed Methods.
+The methods that we plan to cover in this workshop include Grounded Theory, Ethnography, Field Experiments, Qualitative Comparative Analysis, Agent-based Simulation, System Dynamics, Survey Research, Econometric modelling, SEM/PLS, Theory Building, etc.

 The workshop is free.
 AIS India Chapter will bear the costs of hosting this workshop.
-The workshop is open to Masters, Ph.D. students and faculty members.
-However, we ask that all participants register ahead in order to attend the workshop.
-A registration number is provided to the participant using which she/he will be admitted into the online webinar sessions.
+The workshop is open to Master's and Ph.D. students and faculty members.
+However, we ask that all participants register ahead in order to attend the workshop using a valid email id which will be used to admit participants into the online webinar sessions.